intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    form of an Internet-Draft, which is submitted in full conformance with the provisions of BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}}.

-2. If following procedures for rough consensus the chairs determine that there is sufficient interest in the proposal, the RSWG may adopt the proposal as a draft proposal of the RSWG, in much the same way a working group of the IETF or research group of the IRTF
+2. If in following procedures for rough consensus the chairs determine that there is sufficient interest in the proposal, the RSWG may adopt the proposal as a draft proposal of the RSWG, in much the same way a working group of the IETF or research group of the IRTF